 The trestle is constructed from a combination of logs and timbers.

 Hard to imagine the ore-laden trains that crossed this bridge decades ago!

-On our way back, a truck with camper was not permitted to cross and had to turn around.
+On our way back, a truck with camper was not permitted to cross.
 The driver of the truck was being quite verbal with his anger!
 The bridge was slated for replacement in October 2010.

 As we crossed I took a picture southward out the truck window.